hbkworld/streaming-spec/complex_types.md

 - array with 50 harmonic structs each containing:
   * a double value with the amplitude of the harmonic
   * a double value with the phase of the harmonic

+# Measured Data

+After the meta information describing the signal has been received, delivered measured data blocks are to be interpreted as follows:

+- See whether this is more meta information or measured data from a signal.
+- Each data block contains all explicit values of a signal.
+- Non explicit Values are calculated according their rule (i.e. constant, linear).
+- Theoretically, a signal might contain no explicit value at all.
+There won't be any component value to be transferred.
+All component values are to calculated using their rules.
+- A block may contain many values of this signal.
+They are arranged value by value.